Click for more products.

 by

-Class K fire refers to fire of vegetable oils or animal greases produced in fryers, grills inside the kitchen, the Class K classification is used in the United States and México, K=Kitchen , in Europe they correspond to Class F because it follows the alphabetical order A,B, C,D, y F.
+Class K fire refers to fire of vegetable oils or animal greases produced in fryers, grills inside the kitchen, the Class K classification is used in the United States and México (K=Kitchen).

 Extinguishers that require a water solution made up of potassium acetate, that when contacting with hot oil create a soapy layer over the hot oil that stops the fire.